msptc/Tennis-Trivia-Game/README.md

 This is a tennis trivia game.
 The player is given 2 minutes to answer the 4 questions on the quiz.
 If 2 minutes elapses, the amount of answers the player has selected is submitted.
+The player is able to submit their answers before the 2 minutes pass by clicking the submit button.
 HTML, Bootstrap, JavaScript and jQuery are used.